handley-lab/fgivenx/paper/paper.md

 larger in light years in comparison with its age is explained by the expansion of space over cosmic history.](parameters.png)

-Plots such as the above can be created using two-dimensional kernel density estimation using packages such as [scipy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.gaussian_kde.html), [getdist](http://getdist.readthedocs.io/en/latest/intro.html) and
+Plots like the above can be created using two-dimensional kernel density estimation using packages such as [scipy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.gaussian_kde.html), [getdist](http://getdist.readthedocs.io/en/latest/intro.html) and